nishantnepal/nishantnepal.github.io/_posts/2025-12-03-building-gen-ai-feedback.md

 ![Feedback Icons](/assets/images/genai-feedback-manual-icons.png)

-Now, when the user presses either the "up" or down, the client should package the payload which has the request id and send that to the server.
+Now, when the user presses either the "up" or down, the client should package the payload which has the trace id and send that to the server.
 ```javascript
 async function sendFeedback(rating, reason, meta, statusEl) {
       const payload = buildFeedbackPayload(rating, reason, meta.requestId, meta.clientId);